 CIEA’s Native Youth Environmental Leadership Program (NYELP) provides students and community members with valuable experience to address environmental toxins affecting Native communities and pathways to academic success.
-Participants are encouraged to explore careers in the environmental sciences, health sciences, public policy and environmental law fields.
+Through the program, we encourage participants to explore careers in the environmental sciences, health sciences, public policy and environmental law fields.

 Each semester, CIEA partners with local colleges to offer students course credit for the completion of internships.
 Students gain skills in the following areas depending on individual interest and organizational need:

 California Indian Fellowship Project